Using React DevTools with Tauri v2 and Vite

 <script src="http://localhost:8097"></script>

-This has some downsides:
+This has some downsides, though:

 - There is no way to conditionally include the script based on the environment.